๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 A woman in a street food stall making coffee.

-A mid-range budget traveler, such as myself, can expect to spend approximately $75 per day or $525 for one week of travel in Thailand, excluding flights.
-I break down my Thailand travel expense by category below.
+A mid-range budget traveler like myself can expect to spend approximately $80 per day or $560 for seven days of travel in Thailand, excluding flights.
+I break down my trip expenses by travel category below.

 Is Thailand or Vietnam More Affordable To Travel To?

-๐Ÿ‡น๐Ÿ‡ญ Thailand is on average slightly more expensive than Vietnam to travel to.
-Affordability and cost of living vary by the exact region of each country, but in general, Thailand is a more developed country than Vietnam and Vietnam’s cost of living is lower than Thailand’s.
+Thailand is, on average, slightly more expensive to travel to than Vietnam.
+However, affordability and cost of living vary by region within each country.
+Still, Thailand is a more developed country, and Vietnam’s cost of living is lower than Thailand’s.

-๐Ÿ’ฐ For tourists, Thailand’s cost per day is on average higher than Vietnam’s.
-Below is a rough daily budget comparison between traveling in Vietnam vs. Thailand for a mid-range budget traveler.
-The cost varies depending on where exactly in Vietnam or Thailand you’re traveling to, but these averages should give you an idea of the cost differences.
+For tourists, Thailand’s cost per day is, on average, higher than Vietnam’s.
+Below is a rough daily budget comparison for a mid-range budget traveler.

-Based on the chart above, you can expect to spend approximately $455 for a one-week trip in Vietnam and $525 for a one-week trip in Thailand.
+For a seven-day trip, you can expect to spend roughly $455 in Vietnam and $560 in Thailand.

 A high view of small green mountains surrounded by water fields.